The Monthly Roundup: What FBA sellers need to know

 Every month, while you focus on running and growing your business, we stay on top of the news and issues important to FBA sellers.
 (And we don’t limit our coverage to all things sales tax, although we’ve got you covered there, too.)

-In our new monthly roundup, you’ll find news you can use — from popular topics in the Amazon forums to studies and reports.
-Read on for a few items we found interesting over the last several weeks.
+In our monthly roundup, you’ll find news you can use — from popular topics in the Amazon forums to studies and reports.
+Read on for some of the stories and developments we found interesting in recent weeks.

 It’s here — Read Avalara Tax Changes 2023